 Step Number 2 – Will your insurance pay for the medication and where can you go?

-Just because you have insurance for your prescriptions, it doesn’t mean your insurance company will automatically approve payment for a refill because you left it on the dining room table.
+Just because you have insurance for your prescriptions doesn’t mean your insurance company will automatically approve payment for a refill because you left it on the dining room table.
 The insurance computer systems are designed to reject claims for refills that are requested too soon.
 This isn’t a problem if you were almost out of a medication, but if you just picked it up a week ago from your home pharmacy, you’re likely to run into a problem at the pharmacy in Orlando.

 I’d suggest you’d contact your insurance plan by calling the customer service number on the card and explain your situation.
-See if there are any overrides they can provide which will allow you to get an emergency supply of medication for your trip.
+See if there are any overrides they can provide that will allow you to get an emergency supply of medication for your trip.
 Plans differ in if they allow these overrides and the copay they will charge.
 Understand you may need to pay more or get a smaller amount that usual; these are special situations and while they may be willing to work with you, it might cost you a little more.

 Also ask your insurance company what pharmacies can you go to in the area.
 The two zip codes they can search are 34747 and 32836.
 Hopefully they will have a list of pharmacies that are in network.
 Most commercial plans are nationwide but some state sponsored assistance programs (i.e. Medicaid) are restricted to the home state.
 In these cases, you may be required to pay for the medication yourself.
 Better to find this out before heading to the pharmacy.
 With this information, you should be able to select where you want to get your medication filled.

 Now that you know if you have refills at your pharmacy at home and you know if you will be able to use your insurance, contact a pharmacy that meets your needs.